-Beirut Baptist School choir performed at the event in their own way to raise the voice for social and academic inclusion.
-In their speech, Mrs. Roukoz, Mr. Yarak, and Dr. Nabil Costa all advocated for the rights of our special guests and called for inclusion.
+The Beirut Baptist School choir performed at the event in their own way to raise their voices for social and academic inclusion.
+In their speeches, Mrs. Roukoz, Mr. Yarak, and Dr. Nabil Costa all advocated for the rights of our special guests and called for inclusion.

 Dr. Nabil Costa:

 God gave us our second son fifteen years ago, and like most parents, after two years, we found out that our journey with our son would be difficult.
 This was not something that we had planned for.
 It was not our decision to enter the world of special needs and encounter its difficulties.
 The first reaction was typically negative, but God had another purpose for us.
 We knew later that God does not make mistakes, and that God loves children with special needs even more than we love them.
 I am standing in front of you, parents, as a father fully aware that we are facing challenges but our hearts are radiating hope especially tonight.

 Our children have planted this light in our hearts.
 This night is called Night to Shine and I would like to thank Tim Tebow for his wonderful vision.
 Tonight, we will see our children shine with a great light because their light has been dimmed in our country.
 Tonight we will be able to say about our children: all that shines is gold.